ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 <span class="red">==></span> Error: access-esm1p5-git.2024.05.1=2024.05.1-aysea5r7rbwy22lluvl64baperlokktv: Package was not installed
 <span class="red">==></span> Error: Installation request failed.
 Refer to reported errors for failing package(s).</code></pre>

-In this case the error might be obvious already from the error message but, for more information, the build log can be examined.
+If the error is not obvious from the error message, see the build log for more information.

 <custom-references>
 - [https://spack.readthedocs.io/en/latest/](https://spack.readthedocs.io/en/latest/)